alexshtf/alexshtf.github.io/_posts/2020-01-31-ProximalPointWarmup.md

 ![stability]({{ "/assets/stability.png" | absolute_url }})

 What we observe is interesting - all optimizers except for our _proximal point_ optimizer may produce solutions which are far away from the optimum, but there is a narrow choice of step-sizes for which they produce a solution which is very close to the optimum.
-In particular, AdaGrad with a step-size of around $$\eta=10$$ produces  a solution which is practically optimal - its deviation from the optimum is almost 0.
-On the other hand, our proximal point optimizer behaves fairly well for a huge range of step-sizes, from $$10^{-3}$$ up to $$10^2$$!
+In particular, AdaGrad with a step-size of around $$\eta=10$$ produces  a solution which is practically optimal - its deviation from the optimum is almost 0 (note the log-scale).
+On the other hand, the proximal point optimizer behaves fairly well for a huge range of step-sizes, from $$10^{-3}$$ up to $$10^2$$!
 Its deviation from the optimal loss remains quite small.

 # Conclusion

 We gave up the black box and made our hands dirty by devising a custom optimizer for least-squares problems which treats the losses directly, without approximating.
 In return, we gained stability w.r.t the step-sizes.
-Namely, to obtain a good model by training from data, we do not need to scan a large set of hyperparameter choices.
+Namely, to obtain a reasonably good model, we do not need to invest a lot of computational effort into scanning a large set of hyperparameter choices.

 The need to devise a custom optimizer for each problem in machine learning, which may require some serious mathematical trickery, might make such methods quite prohibitive and poses a serious barrier between machine learnign practicioners and stable learning methods.
 Furthermore, for many machine learning problems it is _not even possible_ to devise a simple formula for computing $$x_{k+1}$$.
 In the next blog post we will attempt to make a crack in this barrier by devising a more generic approach, and implementing a PyTorch optimizer based on our mathematical developments.
 Stay tuned!